Local Area Planning in Calgary

 When a neighbourhood reaches an age and stage when revitalization and redevelopment naturally start to happen, a local area plan is a helpful tool to have in place.
-A local area plan encapsulates a future vision for the area and provides development direction that residents, landowners, builders/developers, City Planners and Councillors can commonly refer to as new development ideas are proposed by property owners and landowners within the area.
+A local area plan sets the vision for growth and change in a group of communities and provides direction on development and implementation options that residents, landowners, builders/developers, City Planners and Councillors can commonly refer to as new ideas are proposed for the area.

 A local area plan supports neighbourhoods experiencing redevelopment by outlining:

-- An overarching vision and core ideas for the evolution of the area over the long term.
+- An overarching vision and core values to guide the evolution of the area over the next 30 years.

-- A concept for where and how new development can be integrated into the neighbourhood over time (if/when development is proposed) in a way that respects and enhances the existing fabric of the area.
+- A concept for where and how new development can be integrated into the neighbourhood over time (if/when development is proposed).

 - Development policies to help realize great development in the area.

-A local area plan is created by The City in coordination with interested and impacted stakeholders including: residents and landowners, local businesses, community associations and builders/developers.
-Generally, local area plans are created over a 12 to 24-month period with input collected through an iterative engagement process.
-Using a multi-community approach to local area planning is a newer approach we're taking in Calgary.
-Learn more about how we created local area plans in the past and why we are making some changes to how local area plans are created below.
+A local area plan is created by The City in coordination with participants including residents and landowners, local businesses, community associations and builders/developers.
+Generally, local area plans are created over approximately 2.5 – 3 years with input collected through an iterative engagement process.

 Timing, schedule, and communities involved